NCAR/lrose-docs/lrose-core/lrose-realtime.md

 To check that all processes are running, type the command:

 ```
 pcheck
 ```

 This is an alias for:

 ```
 procmap_list_check -proc_list ~/projDir/control/proc_list
 ```

 This will report any processes which are down.
 For example, if the DataMapper is down you would see:

 ```
 1 process(es) down
 DataMapper primary missing
 ```

 If all processes are running you will get the message:

 ```
 0 processes down
 ```

-If any processes are down, check that the start scripts and that you can successfully start them by hand.
+If any processes are down, check that the start scripts exist and that you can successfully start them by hand using those scripts.
 Frequently problems with this step are related to typos which are difficult to spot.

 ## Detailed check: print out all processes